atanvardo/Phylo-Tutorial/README.md

 ## Practical tutorials

+These tutorials include simple examples of several phylogenetic methods.
+For more complex analyses, read the manuals of the software used in each tutorial.

 - [Tutorial 1: MEGA.
 Genetic distances and Neighbor-Joining](https://github.com/atanvardo/Phylo-Tutorial/blob/main/T01-MEGA.md) **(To be done)**
 - [Tutorial 2: Model testing with jModelTest](https://github.com/atanvardo/Phylo-Tutorial/blob/main/T02-jModeltest.md) **(To be done)**
 - [Tutorial 3: Maximum Likelihood with IQTREE](https://github.com/atanvardo/Phylo-Tutorial/blob/main/T03-IQTREE.md) **(To be done)**